hikeventures/hikeventures.github.io/_posts/reviews/2016-10-19-Icebreaker-T-shirts.markdown

 ---

-# Reason 1: They don’t smell
+# Reason 1: Icebreaker t-shirts don’t smell
 And the number one reason why I like them is … (drumroll, please) … they don’t stink.
 The sales person was absolutely right - even after a week of non-stop wearing it is still ok.
 And when I say ‘non-stop’ I really mean it.
 I had weeks when I was literally living in one, that icebreaker being an extension of me.
 Of course if you wear them for so long, they do not smell fresh any more, but that is not a problem because they do not smell bad either.

 Moreover, even if they start ‘smelling a bit’, you can always do one of two things.
 The first option is to wash it and let it quickly dry.
 As the material is rather thin (especially the 150 ones), you can do it within one night easily.